 Symphony No. 1

-audio begins automatically on page 6 - if the wheel spins, click/tap to play:
+Audio begins automatically on page 6 - if the wheel spins, click/tap to play:

 Symphony No. 1: Leunig’s Prayer Book was inspired by four prayers written by Australian poet Michael Leunig.
 Movement titles are derived from each prayer that celebrate the arrival of a new season.
 The subtitles for each movement are derived from the prayers themselves and take the audience on a familiar journey: